cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

 ## Network Policy Manifests

-A Kubernetes manifest defines a desired state for a resource.
+A Kubernetes manifest defines the desired state for a resource.
 For network policies a manifest defines a state for ingress (incoming) and egress (outgoing) traffic.
 The following is an example of a network policy manifest.

 ```yaml
 apiVersion: v1